xmartlabs/PagerTabStripView/README.md

 #### Bar style

 This style only shows a bar that indicates the current view controller.

 The customizable settings are:

-- Spacing between navigation bar items
+- Placed in toolbar
+- Pager animation when appear
-- Indicator bar height
+- Indicator view
-- Indicator bar color
+- Indicator view height

 <div style="text-align:center">
     <img src="Example/Media/barStyleExample.gif">